Instructors Transform Lives –

 - Recertification is required to keep you up to date with industry standards and practice.
 You must complete and submit 15 hours (1.5 NAFC credits) of continuing education in a 24 month period of time prior to your renewal date and complete a re-certification application to be recertified.

-The benefits of a consistent yoga practice have been well-established.
-Why then are people not practicing Yoga regularly?
-This Teacher Training Course offers insight into the basic history of Yoga, and the anatomical theory and practical application components required to properly explain, demonstrate, and instruct yoga with confidence.
-Instructors will learn proper sequencing and design of a safe, effective and accessible Yoga class.
-Instructors can expect to gain a strong understanding of how and when to use props and tools to assist students in a wide variety of postures.
+You will be taught by Yoga Masters with text, extensive demonstration and instructional video, interactive activities, reviews and more to give you a quality learning experience.
+The updated and enhanced Yoga 200TM Facilitator Training Certification offers insight into the basic history of Yoga, and the anatomical theory and practical application components required to properly explain, demonstrate, and instruct yoga with confidence.
+As a NAFC Certified Yoga Facilitator you will learn proper sequencing and design of a safe, effective, and accessible Yoga class.
+You can expect to gain a strong understanding of how and when to use props and tools to assist students in a wide variety of postures.
+This certification gives you everything you need to incorporate Yoga into your existing health-fitness practice, and/or to start teaching yoga in numerous settings and applications.

 Yoga 200 Required Course Material:

-- 30 minute consultation with a Yoga professional
+- 30 minute consultation with a Yoga Master Trainer.

 After you have completed this course you will be able to: